Outdoor Recreation Faculty & Adjuncts

-Mary has co-authored several books and currently serves as the President of the Association for Experiential Education.
+Mary has co-authored several books and is a Past-President of the Association for Experiential Education.
 She recently became a NOLS instructor and enjoys backpacking, sea kayaking, journaling, rock and ice climbing, yoga, and mountain biking.

 Please find more information on Mary's personal website,

 Dr. Bob Henderson is an Adjunct Faculty and taught Outdoor Education and Environmental Inquiry at McMaster University for 29 years.
 Currently he is involved with a variety of environmental education and outdoor adventure organizations.

 Bob began his passion for outdoor life as a camper and staff at an Ontario summer camp.
 Later as a canoe tripper and winter travel guide with students, family and friends, Bob began exploring Canadian trails coast to coast.
 Bob is author of Every Trail has a Story: Heritage Travel in Canada (2005), and co-editor of Nature First: Outdoor Life the Friluftsliv Way (2007) and Pike's Portage: Stories of a Distinguished Place (2010).

 Classroom teaching, heritage travel and outdoor guiding strategies have been a mainstay of Bob's research and teaching interests while at McMaster and beyond.
 Bob is currently Chair of the Editorial Board for Pathways: The Ontario Journal of Outdoor Education which is published by the Council of Outdoor Educators of Ontario.